Resources > Self-Help and Guides

 The French plantation country heritage of Pointe Coupee Parish is evident in the many historic homes of the area, many of which are listed in the National Register of Historic Places.
 A unique feature of these Pointe Coupee homes is that these are truly family homes – none are museum-only restorations.

 Pointe Coupee is also graced with several elegantly refurbished bed and breakfast opportunities.
-Pointe Coupee Parish is home to approximately 23,500 people and boasts four banks, a modern hospital and health care facilities, educational institutions at all levels, and easy access to Baton Rouge, New Orleans, Lafayette, and the rest of Louisiana.
-A commercial airport and modern accessible port facility, round out the business advantages of Pointe Coupee Parish.
+Pointe Coupee Parish is home to approximately 23,500 people and boasts four banks, modern hospital & health care facilities, educational institutions at all levels, and easy access to Baton Rouge, New Orleans, Lafayette, and the rest of Louisiana.
+A commercial airport and modern accessible port facility round out the business advantages of Pointe Coupee Parish.